 I certainly didn’t take my best photos those evenings, but I found it fascinating.
 It was the moment where I realized shooting concerts and productions could be your actual job, how cool would that be to achieve?
 Later that summer I would be present at a number of festivals for the same company and things started to roll.
 It was venue TivoliVredenburg in Utrecht who added me end of 2017 to their team of photographers.
 They gave me the chance to photograph several concerts per month so I could develop myself.

-Things escalated a little bit since then and nowadays I serve the best production-, media- and corporate companies with epic photos of their shows and productions.
+Things escalated a little bit since then and nowadays I serve the best production and media companies with epic photos of their shows and productions.
 With the same fascination for big productions, stunning lights, beautiful stage designs and massive crowds.